 Section C. Groundwater Monitoring and Reporting

-This section contains four types of monitoring and reporting related to the evaluation of groundwater and drinking water quality: On-Farm Domestic Wells, , and Groundwater Quality Trends which are required of all Dischargers and Ranch-Level Groundwater Discharge that must be completed when required by the Executive Officer.
+This section contains four types of monitoring and reporting related to the evaluation of groundwater and drinking water quality: On-Farm Domestic and Dual-Use Wells, Irrigation Wells Prior to Start of Groundwater Quality Trend Monitoring, and Groundwater Quality Trends which are required of all Dischargers and Ranch-Level Groundwater Discharge that must be completed when required by the Executive Officer.

-All groundwater monitoring data sampled to meet the minimum groundwater monitoring requirements of the Order must be submitted electronically to the State Water Board’s GeoTracker database by the testing laboratory.
+All groundwater monitoring data sampled to meet the minimum groundwater monitoring requirements of the Order must be submitted electronically to the State Water Board’s GeoTracker database by the testing laboratory or an approved third-party program.
 Submitted data must include the ranch AGL, the well coordinates (latitude and longitude), the well name (i.e., Location Identifier (LOCID)/Field Point Name) that is consistently and repeatedly used to refer to the same well each time the well is sampled, and the well type (i.e., Field Point Class; PRIW for Domestic/Private Drinking Water Well or AGIR for Agricultural/Irrigation Well).
 It is recommended the well name be affixed to the well to eliminate confusion during sample collection and labeling and laboratory reporting.

 All groundwater samples must be collected by a qualified third party (e.g., consultant, technician, person conducting third-party monitoring) using proper sample collection and handling method, chain-of-custody, and quality assurance/quality control protocols associated with monitoring and reporting.